Considerations for corn planted under wet conditions

 It is best, of course, to allow time for the soil to dry adequately before tillage or planting operations if at all possible.
 Wet conditions will make the soil more susceptible to compaction.
 Tilling some soils when they are too wet can produce large, persistent clods, complicate planting, reduce herbicide effectiveness, and destroy the seedbed.
 Also, compaction can occur in the seed furrow itself, restricting proper root development (also diminishing nutrient accessibility) and early plant growth.

-If weather conditions persist for more than a week, corn emergence will be delayed and seedling will be more vulnerable to the presence of insects and diseases.
+If wet weather conditions persist for more than a week, corn emergence will be delayed and seedlings will be more vulnerable to the presence of insects and diseases.
 Uneven corn stands likely will be greater when planting in cold and wet soils.
-This situation will be directly affecting the plant-to-plant uniformity, which could have an impact on the potential yield.
+This situation will directly affect plant-to-plant uniformity (Fig. 3), impacting potential yield.